spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-dynamic-store-cart-feature.md

-This document describes how to integrate the Cart + Dynamic Store feature into a Spryker project.
+This document describes how to integrate the Dynamic Store + Cart feature into a Spryker project.

 ## Install feature core

-{% info_block errorBox %}

-The following feature integration guide expects the basic feature to be in place.
-The current feature integration guide only adds the *Cart Dynamic store functionality*.

-{% endinfo_block %}

 ### Prerequisites